 Before holding a meeting or part of a meeting that is to be closed to the public, the Council or Committee is obliged to state that the meeting will be closed to the public and the general nature of the matter(s) to be considered.

-Council meetings are the more formal business meetings of the Town Council.
-Binding motions and By-Laws can only be adopted during Council meetings.
-Council's procedural By-law (2016-094) stipulates what items appear where on the Agenda of each regular Council and Committee of the Whole meetings, regulates the roles of members, responsibilities, and procedures during both the Council and Committee of the Whole meetings.
+Council meetings are formal business meetings of the Town Council.
+Binding motions and By-laws can only be adopted during Council meetings.
+Council's Procedural By-law (2016-094) stipulates what items appear where on the Agenda of each regular Council and Committee of the Whole meetings, regulates the roles of members, responsibilities, and procedures during both the Council and Committee of the Whole meetings.

 Even though all meetings of Council are open to the public unless otherwise specified, there are specific requirements under various Provincial regulations which dictate that Town Council must advertise and hold a public meeting to receive input on various matters.
 The most common public meetings are associated with land use planning regulations.
 Council welcomes both written and verbal submissions from people who may be affected by proposals being presented to Council for consideration and will be provided with an opportunity at the beginning of each regular meeting of Council - please note comments or concerns being orally expressed must be relevant to reports on the Agenda for that meeting.

-Members of the public wishing to make a presentation to Council/Committee of the Whole for consideration can do so by being placed on the meeting's agenda as a deputation.
-Individuals wishing to be included on the agenda must complete the mandidated form and submit it to the Clerk's Office.
+Members of the public wishing to make a presentation to Council for consideration can do so by being placed on the meeting's agenda as a deputation.
+Individuals wishing to be included on the agenda must complete the mandated form and submit it to the Clerk's Office.
 The Clerk will then notify the requester of the date and time when the appointment has been scheduled.
 The appropriate policy and application form are available under the Council Meeting section of this website.

 For further information regarding the process of being included on the Council agenda please call the Clerk's office at (613) 382-2149 ext.
 1120.

 Anyone wishing to obtain a copy of a decision made by Council may do so by contacting the Clerk's Office at Town Hall, 30 King Street East - 613-382-2149 Ext.
-1120.
-Council agendas and minutes which contain decisions are also available on the website.
+1120, or at firstname.lastname@example.org.
+Council Agendas and Minutes which contain decisions are also available on this website.